Thealf154/ereader-rss/README.md

 # RSS Reader for ereaders

-Being able to read current things in a ereader is pretty difficult since many ereaders don't handle well modern sites.
+Being able to read current things in a ereader is pretty difficult, because many ereaders don't handle well modern sites.
 EreaderRSS lets you see your rss feeds in your ereader.

 ## Docker deploy